 Today we wanted to do something a bit different.
 I have to believe that you all are going to like, and agree, with what you read.

-9- Be Honest.
+#9- Be Honest.
 Lies are terribly difficult to keep up with, so it is easier to just not bother with it.
 Be honest about yourself, your accomplishments, and your game.
-Nothing is worse than hearing from a player how good he is, than have to witness a gong show on the ice.
+Nothing is worse than hearing from a player about how good he is, then have to witness a gong show on the ice.